As French prodigy Blaise Pascal once famously wrote:

 - Use the active voice

-- And if you can communicate something in 5 words, don’t be tempted to use 10.
+- And if you can communicate something in 5 words, don’t use 10.

 Surgeons, consultants and other HCPs, while highly intelligent practitioners, are people too.
 People who consume brands like everyone else.
 They know data is important but don’t want to read 200 pages of it.

-Copy does a lot of the hard work, sure.
-But copy can only be at its most powerful and persuasive if its surroundings work hard too.
+It’s true that copy does a lot of the hard work.
+But copy can only be at its most powerful and persuasive if your design works just as hard.

-We’ve already run sessions in this with brands like MSD, who took our advice away and have proceeded to write beautifully consumable content ever since.
+We’ve held successful sessions with brands like MSD, who have been writing beautifully consumable content ever since.
 Now that’s a story with a happy ending.

 For more information about how we can tailor a content workshop to you, get in touch with me, Phil Blackmore Creative Director, at [email protected].